danshort/danshort.github.io/src/management.md

 This post serves as a more complete picture of my leadership experience for those evaluating me for a senior engineering leadership role.

+# People _like_ to Work With Me {#people-like-me}

+In every role I've held, I've retained people longer than average, and have brought people along with me.
+When I left CoStar, the average tenure of my 24-person team was 5 years.
+Most of the individuals on my team had worked with me for more than half a decade.
+One individual had been working with me for 12 years when I finally left.
+I hired someone into that team that I worked with a Lynda.com.
+After leaving CoStar, I brought two people into InVision.
+I've hired two people into Virtuous that I worked with at CoStar on other supporting teams and continue to mentor and keep in touch with prior employees from all of my roles.
+I make it easier for people to do their best work, and they enjoy working with me.

 # People Management Is My Strongest Suit {#people-management}

 If there's one area where I bring the most depth, it's people management.
 I've spent over a decade leading engineering teams through growth, change, and challenging transitions.